Home

 • Where do I buy my clothing and equipment?

-From vendors called Sutlers.
-Sutlers sell military and civilian items to reenactors.
-They set-up shop at reenactment events and sell on the Internet.
-The veteran members of the unit can be very helpful when buying your equipment.
+Vendors called Sutlers sell military and civilian items to reenactors.
+They set up shop at reenactment events and sell on the internet.
+As with anything, there are both good and poor quality items - veteran members of the unit can be very helpful when buying your equipment!

 • What if I cannot afford to buy all of my clothing, uniform and equipment at once?